 The definition of diversity is the condition of having or being comprised of different elements.
 Few things describe our world better than this simple definition.
 Diversity fills our planet.
 There is so much diversity that no person could experience it all in a lifetime.
-When we hear the term diversity, we often think of cultural or racial diversity, essential distinctions.
+When we hear the word diversity, we often think of cultural or racial diversity, essential distinctions.

 But diversity also relates to lifestyle, religion, traditions, abilities, socio-economic status, age, clothing, music, food, etc. Teaching diversity to toddlers and preschoolers at an age-appropriate level, especially for children lacking access to a naturally diverse environment, is essential to their social-emotional development.

-There are numerous benefits developmentally to teaching diversity to young children.
+There are numerous developmental benefits to teaching diversity to young children.
 Chief among the benefits of teaching diversity is the development of empathy.
 When children can relate to those who may appear, sound, behave, or live differently, they can empathize and relate with them.

 Additionally, learning about diversity improves a child’s cognitive skills.
 For example, children exposed to foreign languages at a young age, especially those who become fluent in two or more languages, perform better academically, have stronger cognitive and problem-solving skills, and advanced language and communication skills.

-Teaching diversity to young children may sound complicated, but it’s pretty easy!
+Teaching diversity to young children may sound complicated, but it’s easy!
 Parents and early childhood providers can include diversity in their children’s play and daily activities in many simple ways.
 Here are five simple ways to add more diversity to your child’s playtime!

 Listen and Dance to Music